jjs105/devcontainers/README.md

 The repository itself uses a tweaked version of the Node.js based development container provided as a starter template for container development.
-This container provides the following features:
+This development container provides the following features:

 * Use of Docker in Docker
 * Installation of the official development container CLI tool(s)